 Here’s the chocolate chip cookie recipe verbatim from the Atlantic.

-If the link goes away, let me know and I’ll email it to you.
 These cookies have a great texture with crispy edges, soft centers and brown sugar flavor.
 They’re up there with the best chocolate chip cookies I’ve made, which means I’m going to have to start keeping bread flour on hand again.

 UPDATE: Be careful what type of chocolate you use.
 I love Lindt, but it melts fast and might cause these cookies to spread.
 Some other smooth, high quality, melting chocolates will also give you more spread.

 - 175 grams all-purpose flour (could be anything from 1 1/4 to 1 1/3 cup)

 - 160 grams bread flour (about 1 cup and 2 tablespoons)